 Loch Ness, Water Monsters & Highland Castles

-Today’s excursion will introduce you to Scotland's famous Loch Ness and two of the country's most romantic medieval castles -- one in ruins, the other an opulent but homey residence.
+Today’s excursion will introduce you to Scotland's famous Loch Ness and two of the country's most romantic medieval castles -- one in ruins, the other an opulent-but-homey residence.

 Traveling southwest from Invergordon, the coach skirts the banks of the beautiful Cromarty Firth then drives through Muir of Ord and past the town of Beauly.
 Keep your eyes open for a glimpse of its atmospheric ruined abbey.

 Stop at the 14th-century Urquhart Castle, situated right on the edge of the loch.
 This is one of the most picturesque areas in Scotland and boasts a state-of-the-art Visitor Center.
+Don't miss the captivating audiovisual that brilliantly brings to life the castle's dark and dangerous history, with an ending that leaves many visitors gasping in astonishment.

 Head to Inverness, capital of the Highlands.
-A city tour introduces you to some of the historic sights such as the Gothic-style Town House and Tolbooth Steeple, as well as the pretty, tree-lined River Ness.
+A city tour introduces you to some of the historic sites, such as the Gothic-style Town House and Tolbooth Steeple, as well as the pretty, tree-lined River Ness.

-Next you will head to the conservation village of Cawdor and the impressive Cawdor Castle -- a truly beautiful, traditional medieval castle with exceptionally lovely gardens.
+Next, you will head to the conservation village of Cawdor and the impressive Cawdor Castle -- a truly beautiful, traditional medieval castle with exceptionally lovely gardens.

 At the conclusion of your visit, return to Invergordon and the ship.

 Photography is not allowed inside Cawdor Castle.
 Bags cannot be carried into Cawdor Castle.
+Wear comfortable walking shoes.